Spider basics, body, behavior

 0

 This page is Part 1 of 2.
-These links will get you quickly to your topic of interest on either page.
+These links will get you quickly to your topic of interest in either part.

 Part 1Beneficial, Background • Why spiders aren’t insects • Cephalothorax, Legs • Brain, Mouthparts, Fangs • Senses • Opisthosoma, Digestive, Alimentary, Circulatory, Respiratory Systems Part 2Silk, Spinnerets • Webs • Reproduction • Lifespan, Foods, Predators